aloubyansky/playground/README.md

 `bom-runtime.json` does not include `acme-lib-d` since the `provided` scope was excluded in the configuration.
 However

 1. `acme-lib-c:2.0.0-SNAPSHOT` appears among the components, although nothing else than the excluded `acme-lib-d` depends on it;
-2. `acme-lib-b` missing a dependency on `acme-lib-c:1.0.0-SNAPSHOT` that is also missing amonth the components.
+2. `acme-lib-b` is missing a dependency on `acme-lib-c:1.0.0-SNAPSHOT` that is also missing among the components.

 ### CycloneDX 2.7.5